kreuzwerker/envplate/README.md

 This can be used to use `ep` to parse configs and execute the container process using Dockers `CMD`

+## Escaping

+In case the file you want to modify already uses the pattern envplate is searching for ( e.g. for reading environment variables ) you can escape the sequence by adding a leading backslash `\`.

 ## Why?

 For apps running Docker which rely (fully or partially) on configuration files instead of being purely configured through environment variables.